 - Communication: Interacting effectively with store staff, managers, and supervisors

-- Problem-solving: Finding solutions when standard approaches don't work
+- Problem-solving: Finding creative solutions when standard approaches face obstacles

 - Physical stamina: Standing, lifting, and moving throughout long workdays